Modern C++ Engineering Practices — Building a File Copier from Scratch (Part 2): Core Implementation and Practical Testing

 in.read(buffer.data(), static_cast<std::streamsize>(buffer.size()));

-There is a minor detail regarding type conversion here: buffer.size() returns a size_t, while read expects a std::streamsize (usually long long).
-Although implicit conversion works fine in most cases, an explicit cast avoids compiler warnings and makes the code's intent clearer.
+There is a minor detail regarding type conversion here: buffer.size() returns a size_t, while read expects a std::streamsize (typically long long).
+Although implicit conversion works in most cases, an explicit cast avoids compiler warnings and makes the code's intent clearer.

 out.write(buffer.data(), read_bytes);